 Prepare the Rice.
-Add the vegetable broth, apple juice, Dijon mustard, 1 tablespoon of the butter, salt, pepper, parsley, oregano, thyme, garlic powder, and bay leaf to a boil over high heat.
+Add the vegetable broth, apple juice, Dijon mustard, 1 tablespoon of the butter, salt, pepper, parsley, oregano, thyme, garlic powder, and bay leaf to a large, wide saucepot set over high heat.
 Cover and bring to a boil.
 Once boiling, immediately reduce heat to a simmer.
 Uncover and add the rice, mixing well to combine.
 Cover with a tight-fitting lid.

-Cook the Rice.
+Cook and check the rice.
 After approximately 20-25 minutes, begin checking the rice at regular 5-minute intervals for doneness.
 The liquid will be mostly absorbed, but this may also vary greatly depending on the type of rice used.
-To check if your rice is done, simply try it yourself, or smash a grain between your thumb and index finger.
+To check if your rice is done, try a few grains or smash a few grains between your thumb and index finger.
 The rice should not be mushy- some firmness is good.
-Once the rice has finished cooking, strain the rice through a fine mesh strainer and (optional) set the broth aside in a separate bowl.
+Once the rice has finished cooking, strain the rice through a fine-mesh strainer and (optional) set the broth aside in a separate bowl.

 Cook the vegetables.
-In a separate pot or using the same pot that the rice had been cooked in, heat a large heavy-bottomed pot over medium heat.
+Heat a large heavy-bottomed pan or skillet over medium heat.
 Add the remaining tablespoon of butter and onion to the skillet.
-Cook the onion for 3-4 minutes, stirring often.
-Add the celery, carrots, and sweet potato to the pot and mix well to combine.
+Cook the onion for 5-6 minutes, stirring often.
+Add the celery and carrots and continue to cook for 3-4 minutes before adding the sweet potatoes.
 Sprinkle with a pinch of salt and sauté for 8-10 minutes, stirring frequently.
 Do not brown or burn the vegetables.
 Add the apples and garlic and continue to cook for an additional 5-6 minutes, or until apples are tender.
-Finally, add the garlic, stir, and cook for an additional minute.
+Finally, add the dried cranberries.

 Return the Rice.
-Reduce heat to medium-low and return the drained rice back to the skillet.
-Stir in the apple cider vinegar, dried cranberries, and pecans.
+Reduce heat to medium-low and add the drained rice back to the pan with the softened vegetables.
+Mix in the apple cider vinegar and pecans.
 Mix to combine.